Week 10: Classical Measurement Theory from a Causal Perspective

 - They keep you honest about what is not identified.
 Even if every invariance test "passes", the causal meaning of the construct is not certified.
 If a test "fails", it does not tell you whether the problem is measurement bias or a real causal difference in the underlying state (for example, different causes of distress producing different item dynamics).
 To decide that, you need a causal story and often new data, not a better fit index.

 Also note that item means can differ for many reasons that have nothing to do with biased measurement.
 If group A is more distressed than group B, we should expect different item means even under perfect measurement.
-Invariance testing is not a way to label differences as artefact.
-It is a way to describe whether a particular psychometric model is stable across groups.
+Invariance testing describes whether a particular psychometric model is stable across groups.
+A failed test, on its own, does not establish whether a group difference is measurement artefact or a real difference in the underlying state.

 Under the standard invariance interpretation, if scalar/threshold invariance fails then latent mean comparisons are not identified within that measurement model.
 In this course, treat this as a warning about interpretability under the assumed model, not as evidence that any observed group difference is "measurement bias" rather than a real difference in underlying causal reality.